 Recipients of named scholarships above will be recognized through Girl Scouts of Kansas Heartland print and online materials as well as possible council events.
 We look forward to receiving your application.
-Contact Krista Wagner with any additional questions at (316) 684-6531 or firstname.lastname@example.org.
+Additional questions may be directed to firstname.lastname@example.org or 888-686-6468.

 Prudential Spirit of Community Award